-The program leading to a Master of Science in Nursing (MSN) degree is designed to build on baccalaureate education to prepare the graduate for the advanced nursing roles of nurse manager or nurse educator; and serves as a foundation for doctoral study.
+The program leading to a Master of Science in Nursing (MSN) degree is designed to build on baccalaureate education to prepare the graduate for the advanced nursing roles of nurse manager, nurse educator, or school nurse; and serves as a foundation for doctoral study.
 In accordance with The Essentials of Master’s Education in Nursing of the American Association of Colleges of Nursing (AACN), and relevant professional standards and guidelines, the MSN graduate will have acquired the ability to:

 1. Use informatics and technology:

-Use technology to enhance communication, planning, and action by accessing, sharing, and advancing information to mitigate errors, improve nursing practice, and empower patients and practitioners.
+Use technology to enhance communication, planning, and action by accessing, sharing, and advancing information to mitigate error, improve nursing practice, and empower patients and practitioners.

 2. Design innovative nursing practices: